- What does an osprey look like?

 Ospreys will not return to the UK until they are mature enough to breed at around 2-5 years old.
 So they spend the first few years of their lives in Africa and won’t return to Scotland until they are of breeding age.
 It is possible that some of the birds are past chicks from Lowes, and we have had at least one ringed chick in 2008 return right back to its natal nest area in the past for several days.

 What would happen to the pair if our female fails to produce a healthy clutch and the chicks do not then hatch?

 Where eggs fail to hatch, the pair of ospreys are likely to eventually give up incubating, but remain in the area for a while and often then make for an early migration in late summer.
 It has been known that the birds (particularly if a nest is disturbed) will build a ‘frustration’ nest, though this will not be used for breeding until possibly the next season.
-At Loch of the Lowes in 2011, the birds incubated unsuccessful eggs for more than 70 days before giving up, burying them in the nest, and later left on migration around their usual time.
+At Loch of the Lowes in 2011 and 2014, the birds incubated unsuccessful eggs for more than 70 days before giving up, burying them in the nest, and later left on migration around their usual time.